zorn96/ms_active_directory/README.md

 1. Joining a computer to a domain, either by creating a new computer account or taking over an existing account.
 2. Discovering domain resources and properties, optimizing domain communication for the network
+3. Discovering trusted domains, including MIT Kerberos domains and trusted Active Directory domains, and their attributes (e.g. are the trusts transitive? is SID filtering used? what direction is the trust?)
-3. Finding users, computers, and groups based on a variety of properties (e.g. name, SID, user-specified properties)
+4. Finding users, computers, and groups based on a variety of properties (e.g. name, SID, user-specified properties)
-4. Querying information about users, computers, groups, and generic objects
+5. Querying information about users, computers, groups, and generic objects
-5. Looking up user, computer, and group memberships
+6. Looking up user, computer, and group memberships
-6. Adding and removing users, computers, and groups to and from other groups
+7. Adding and removing users, computers, and groups to and from other groups
-7. Account management functionality for both users and computers, such as password changes/resets, enabling, disabling, and unlocking accounts
+8. Account management functionality for both users and computers, such as password changes/resets, enabling, disabling, and unlocking accounts
-8. Looking up information about the permissions set on a user, computer, group, or generic object
+9. Looking up information about the permissions set on a user, computer, group, or generic object
-9. Adding permissions to the security descriptor for a user, computer, group, or generic object
+10. Adding permissions to the security descriptor for a user, computer, group, or generic object
-10. Support for updating attributes of users, computers, groups, and generic objects.
+11. Support for updating attributes of users, computers, groups, and generic objects.
 Support exists for atomically appending or overwriting values.